 If the breakdown consists of more than a flat tire or dead battery, or if you don’t feel up to fixing it yourself, you can always call for help.
 Services like AAA are on call 24/7 to send out help when you need it most.
 You can also check with your car’s maker — many offer roadside assistance to their customers and even have features built into their vehicles to assist in calling for help.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to prepare for driving hazards, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Flickr.